polzocr/p7/README.md

 - cd backend
 - run `npm install`
 - copy .env.sample and rename it .env and add your credentials
+- run `npx sequelize-cli db:migrate` to create tables (the database must be created manually)

 In another terminal :
 - cd frontend